mdarlow/Internship-C-Sharp/README.md

 ### Donation Page and Donation Goal

-For this Story, my task was to create a DonationGoal property and give Administration the ability to view and edit their donation goal.
+My task was to create a DonationGoal property and give Administration the ability to view and edit their donation goal.
 In the Company dropdown in the navbar, I added a "Donate!" link to the Donation\Create page.
 Then I created the new property in the AdminSettings.cs file under AdminSettings, and made a new field in the Admin Dashboard so the Admin can change the value.

 ## Back End Stories